ericustc/tick/README.md

 _tick_ is used for many industrial applications including:

 * [A joint work](https://portail.polytechnique.edu/datascience/fr/node/329)
-  with the French national health care (CNAMTS) to analyse the huge heath database anonymously describing the medical care provided to more than 65 million beneficiaries.
-For this project, tick is used to detect weak signals in an unsupervised way such as unknown side effects for a given medicine.
+  with the French national health care (CNAMTS) to analyse the huge health database anonymously describing the medical care provided to more than 65 million beneficiaries.
+For this project, _tick_ is used to detect weak signals in an unsupervised way such as unknown side effects for a given medicine.

 * _tick_ tools have been used in finance to model high-frequency order book data and analyse interactions between different event types and/or between